HSLU-Exercise/scope-your-project-gruppe-5/README.md

 2. Copy linting templates (`checkstyle-template.xml` to your Java folder, e.g., `java/`; `.flake8-template` to your Python folder, e.g., `python/`).
 3. Follow comments in each template to adjust settings like branch names, Java/Python versions, file paths, or linting rules (e.g., line length in `.flake8-template` or Checkstyle rules in `checkstyle-template.xml`).
 4. See the templates for specific instructions and refer to [Checkstyle Configuration](https://checkstyle.sourceforge.io/config.html) or [Flake8 Configuration](https://flake8.pycqa.org/en/latest/user/configuration.html) for linting details.

-## Artifact Management

-- The `.gitignore` file ensures build artifacts (e.g., `java/target/`, `flake8-report.txt`, `pytest-report.xml`) are not committed to the repository.
-- Matrix workflows (`java-matrix-build.yml`, `python-matrix-build.yml`) store reports as artifacts in GitHub Actions for 30 days, accessible in the Actions tab.
-- Simple workflows (`simple-java-ci.yml`, `simple-python-ci.yml`) do not store artifacts, keeping the setup minimal.

 ## GitHub Docs